Actionable Three-Phase Infeasibility Optimization with Varying Slack Sources: Methodology

 \subsection{General TPIA Format}

-The general format for TPIA stays the same across the different slack variable formulations.
-The objective function in \ref{eqn: genvcobj} represents the sum of squares of the complex power injection, $g_m^{\phase}(s)$, by the set of slack variables $s$ for all $n$ buses and all connected phases $\phase$.
+The general format for TPIA is the same for all slack variable formulations and is described in (\ref{eqn: gen}).

+The objective function in \ref{eqn: genvcobj} is the sum of squares of the complex power injection, $g_m^{\phase}(s)$, from the set of slack variables $s$ at all $n$ buses and all connected phases $\phase$.
 We select this objective function to address some of the challenges discussed in Section \ref{infeasbackground}.
-The variable $\alpha$ represents a scaling parameter necessary to ensure robust convergence in the presence of inequality constraints.
-Each formulation is subject to the network constraints modified by $h^\phase_r(s)$ and $h^\phase_i(s)$, which represent the real (\ref{eqn: genvcrealeqn}) and imaginary (\ref{eqn: genvcimageqn}) current injections from each slack source. \squeezeup \squeezeup \squeezeup
+The scaling parameter $\alpha$ is tuned to bring the magnitudes of objective function gradients into balance with magnitudes of inequality constraint gradients; tuning $\alpha$ properly reduced oscillatory behavior in the solver and improved convergence speed.
+Each formulation is subject to KCL network constraints modified by $h^\phase_r(s)$ and $h^\phase_i(s)$, which represent real (\ref{eqn: genvcrealeqn}) and imaginary (\ref{eqn: genvcimageqn}) current injections from slack sources.
+The functions $g_m^{\phase}(s), h^{\phase}_r(s)$, and $h^{\phase}_i(s)$ will change depending on the choice of slack source; the voltage bounds in (\ref{eqn:geninequpper}) and (\ref{eqn:genineqlower}) are the same for all formulations.